maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 5. Aggregations

-Aggregations might be useful for example when a user wants for example to find all hotels within a price group, or all restaurant that belong to a certain group of inspections scores :
+Aggregations might be useful for example when a user wants, for example, to find all hotels within a price group, or all restaurant that belongs to a certain group of inspections scores :

 ```